The SRG/eROSITA All-Sky Survey: X-ray beacons at late cosmic dawn: Panchromatic selection pipeline

 We have matched our quasar candidate sample of 2605 sources to compilations of known high-redshift quasars and UCDs.
 We had blindly selected 27 previously confirmed quasars at $5.7<z<6.8$ from \citet{mortlock09,jiang08,banados16,reed17,decarli18,chehade18,reed19,eilers20,venemans20,matsuoka22} and \citet{banados22}, i.e. 77 \% of all currently confirmed quasars in the joint DES, VHS and CatWISE2020 surveys.
 Additionally, our sample contained 7 known M, L and T dwarfs from \citet{liu02,tinney18} and \citet{best18}.
 These sources are discarded.
 We also removed one known low-redshift galaxy from \citet{colless01} from our sample.

-We further extracted forced photometry on optical DES images of the quasar candidates to identify artifacts and problematic blue-band PSF matched photometry \citep[e.g.][]{banados16,banados22}.
-Circular apertures of radius 3'' were centered on the optical coordinates of the candidates.
-We discard candidates for which we measure a significant aperture flux in g-band, i.e. with errors on g-band aperture magnitudes $\mathtt{ap\_magerr\_g}>0.36$ when a positve g-band flux is measured.
-Given the size of the source extraction region compared to the size of the DES point-spread-function (PSF $<1.11''$, \citealt{Abbott21}) this step effectively removes photometric dropouts that lie close to (or in close pairs with) g-band detected stars and lower-redshift galaxies.
+We further extracted forced photometry on optical DES images of the quasar candidates to identify artefacts and problematic blue-band PSF-matched photometry \citep[e.g.][]{banados16,banados22}.
+Circular apertures of radius 3'' were centred on the optical coordinates of the candidates.
+We discard candidates for which we measure a significant aperture flux in g-band, i.e. with errors on g-band aperture magnitudes $\mathtt{ap\_magerr\_g}>0.36$ when a positive g-band flux is measured.
+Given the size of the source extraction region compared to the size of the DES point-spread-function (PSF $<1.11''$, \citealt{Abbott21}), this step effectively removes photometric dropouts that lie close to (or in close pairs with) the g-band detected stars and lower-redshift galaxies.
 Example images of discarded candidates are presented in Appendix \ref{append:images}.
-Following this step and a careful visual inspection of each candidate we conserve a sample of 2098 quasar candidates.
+Following this step and a careful visual inspection of each candidate, we conserve a sample of 2098 quasar candidates.